CALL FOR ABSTRACTS: Final Decolonizing Futures Conference in Ryukyus/Okinawa

 By employing photographs of their own ancestors and family videos, Thomas and Antonie's visual arts facilitate the viewer's immersion in the depths of their memories of indigenous histories that are not reflected in textbook narratives that are centred on the state, thereby instilling a sense of the necessity for decolonisation.
 Amaleya Theatre & Guests' performing arts focus on the stories of ethnic, sexual, linguistic, physical and religious minorities.
 For example, the trauma and stigma experienced by marginalised indigenous people under settler colonialism resonate with the audience's bodies through the stage and reverberate long at the ends of the body.
 Furthermore, we will be extending invitations to local artists and researchers, both of whom are engaged in the struggle against dual settler colonialism in Ryukyu/Okinawa or committed to research on relevant challenges in other fields, to participate.

-It is our firm belief that this five-day event, which encompasses both artistic and academic elements, will serve as a platform for all participants from the Ryukyu Islands and beyond to engage in mutual learning and collaboration, transcending all boundaries, with a view to establishing an Era of Hope for future generations in solidarity with marginalised peoples and communities across the globe.
+It is our firm belief that this six-day event, which encompasses both artistic and academic elements, will serve as a platform for all participants from the Ryukyu Islands and beyond to engage in mutual learning and collaboration, transcending all boundaries, with a view to establishing an Era of Hope for future generations in solidarity with marginalised peoples and communities across the globe.

 Please make sure that: The number of words in the abstracts is limited to 100-150; Authors must include the title, affiliation, email-address, and 4-5 keywords in the abstracts; The completed abstract should be submitted to Olivia Doyle (olivia.s.doyle@gmail.com) before 31st May, 2025.